jameswdelancey/migratish/README.md

 ./migratish.exe -verbose ./db/database.db ./db_migrations/migration.sql
 ```

-You can also add the binary to your path.
+You may also add the binary to your system's PATH for convenience.

-## Usage with Compilation
+### Usage with Compilation

-To use the migration utility, compile the `main.go` file and execute the
-binary with the required arguments.
+To utilize the migration utility, compile the `main.go` file and execute the resulting binary along with the necessary arguments:

 ```sh
 go build -o migrate main.go
 ./migrate path/to/database.db path/to/migration.sql
 ```

-The migration file name must follow the pattern `[f|r][1-9][0-9]*.sql`, where:
+Ensure that your migration files follow the naming convention `[f|r][1-9][0-9]*.sql`, where:
-- `f` indicates a forward migration.
+- `f` denotes a forward migration.
-- `r` indicates a reverse migration.
+- `r` denotes a reverse migration.
-- The number sequence (1-10 or higher) represents the migration version.
+- The number sequence (1-10 or higher) indicates the migration version.

 ## Migration Files

-Migration files should be named according to the schema `[f|r][1-9][0-9]*.sql`:
+Migration files should adhere to the schema `[f|r][1-9][0-9]*.sql`, where:
-- `f` for forward migrations.
+- `f` represents forward migrations.
-- `r` for reverse migrations.
+- `r` represents reverse migrations.
-- A sequence number indicating the migration version.
+- The number sequence signifies the migration version.

-For example:
+Example:
-- `f1.sql` would be the first forward migration.
+- `f1.sql` is the first forward migration.
-- `r2.sql` would be the reverse migration for version 2 (downgrading from version 2 to 1).
+- `r2.sql` is the reverse migration for version 2 (downgrading from version 2 to 1).

 ## Migration Table

-The utility will automatically create a `migration` table in the SQLite3
-database if it does not exist.
-This table tracks the current migration
-version of the database, containing a datetime column and a version
+The utility automatically creates a `migration` table within the SQLite3 database if it doesn't already exist.
+This table tracks the current migration version, containing datetime and version columns.
-column.

 ## Assumptions

-- The SQL migration files are correctly formatted and contain valid
-  SQLite3 SQL statements.
+- SQL migration files are correctly formatted and contain valid SQLite3 SQL statements.
-- Error checking for SQL statements within the migration files is
+- Error checking for SQL statements within migration files is minimal.
-  minimal.
-- Migration file names are expected to follow the specified format and
-  the code does not handle versions higher than 9, though it is written to
-  support any number above 1.
+- Migration file names are expected to follow the specified format, and the code does not handle versions higher than 9, although it's designed to support any number above 1.

 ## Dependencies

-This utility uses the `mattn/go-sqlite3` package for interacting with
-the SQLite3 database.
-Ensure that this dependency is installed before
+This utility relies on the `mattn/go-sqlite3` package for SQLite3 database interaction.
+Ensure this dependency is installed before building the utility:
-building the utility.

 ```sh
 go install ./...
 ```

 ## Limitations

-- The utility assumes the presence of well-formed and valid SQL
+- Assumes the presence of well-formed and valid SQL migration files.
-migration files.
-- Error handling for SQL execution is not extensive and should be
-improved for production use.
+- Error handling for SQL execution is not extensive and should be enhanced for production use.
-- The utility does not support automated rollback of failed migrations.
+- Does not support automated rollback of failed migrations.

 ## Contributing

-Contributions to improve the utility, including error handling, support
-for more complex migration patterns, and robustness, are welcome.
-Please
-submit a pull request or open an issue to discuss proposed changes.
+Contributions to enhance the utility, including improved error handling, support for complex migration patterns, and overall robustness, are encouraged.
+Feel free to submit pull requests or open issues to discuss proposed changes.

 ## License

-This SQLite3 Migration CLI Utility is open-source software licensed
-under the MIT license.
+This SQLite3 Migration CLI Utility is open-source software licensed under the MIT License.